Below are the frequently asked questions we receive at Arkansas Real Estate School.

 A. We offer Pre-License, Post License, and CE classes on a monthly basis.
-Click HERE to see the current course calendar.
+Please visit our calendar for our upcoming classes.

 Q. What if I miss a class?

 A. Arkansas Real Estate Commission has set required instructional time for all of our courses.
-If an emergency arises, we will work to help you find a time to make up the missed hours and content.
+If an emergency arises, we will work to help you find a time in an upcoming class to make up the missed hours and content.

 Q. How do I get a real estate license in the state of Arkansas?

 A. Enroll in and complete the required 60-hour Pre-License course then take and pass the Real Estate Agent exam.
 Apply for a license at the AREC.
-Click HERE for more information.
+See our How to Get Licensed page for more detailed information.

 Q. Are there fees other than the course tuition?

 A. At ARES, the course fee covers all the material needed for class.
-This includes the most current update of our textbook and we even supply pens and highlighters!
+This includes the most current update of our textbook and we even supply pens and highlighters.
 There are, however, fees to other agencies required to complete the licensing process.
-Click HERE to see a breakdown of those fees.
+A breakdown of fees may be seen by following this page.